PoisotLab/ms_betacov_mapping/README.md

 ## Human occupancy drives different levels of effective risk globally

-Based on the previous result, we extracted the yellow component of the risk map (TP add methods), to provide a single measure of risk varying between 0 and 1.
+Based on the previous result, we extracted the risk component from the composite map (see Methods), to provide a single measure of risk varying between 0 and 1.
 This measure is presented in @fig:risk.
 However, this maps the potential risk, which must be weighed by the potential for contacts with humans.
 As a proxy for this measure, we used the proportion of build/urban land from the EarthEnv